foron/geoip-powerdns-info/README.md

 # geoip-powerdns-info
-Return GeoIP data with an RBL-like interface using PowerDNS Recursor
+Return GeoIP data with a RBL-like interface using PowerDNS Recursor

 This simple project uses [PowerDNS Recursor](https://doc.powerdns.com/recursor/) to return GeoIP information of any given IP (IPv4) address.